2024 Summer Olympics closing ceremony: Antwerp ceremony and the LA28 Handover Celebration

 During the first part of Thomas Bach's speech, Estanguet retrieved the Olympic flag and handed it to the mayor of Paris, Anne Hidalgo.
 After Bach concluded his speech, the "Antwerp Ceremony" began: Hidalgo handed the flag over to Bach, who then handed the flag to the mayor of Los Angeles, Karen Bass.
 After waving the flag, she then handed it to American gymnast Simone Biles.
 This was the second consecutive Olympics in which the Olympic flag was passed between two female mayors, following 2020, which was held three years earlier in 2021, where the Governor of Tokyo, Yuriko Koike handed the flag to Hidalgo during the 2020 Olympics closing ceremony.
 Bass was also the first Black female mayor to receive the Olympic flag.

 The American flag was then raised to the national anthem of the United States, performed by R&B singer H.E.R. accompanied by musical director Alonzo Harris.
 Afterwards, actor Tom Cruise abseiled from the Stade de France roof (to the "Theme from Mission: Impossible" rearranged on guitar, performed by H.E.R.), retrieved the Olympic flag from Mayor Bass and Biles and departed the stadium, carrying it on a motorcycle.
 A pre-recorded segment depicted Cruise riding through the streets of Paris before boarding a transport plane, skydiving, and delivering the flag to the Hollywood Hills where Cruise passed the flag to mountain biker Kate Courtney, then it was relayed to sprinter Michael Johnson and then to skateboarder Jagger Eaton.
 The video showed landmarks such as the Hollywood Sign, which was later modified by Cruise to recreate the Olympic rings in the double Os of "Hollywood", and the Los Angeles Memorial Coliseum, which will become the first stadium to host three Olympic Games.
 This segment was a nod to the U.S. film and television industry which is the United States' biggest cultural export and is heavily based in Los Angeles.

-This was followed by another pre-recorded broadcast from Long Beach, California, featuring performances from the Red Hot Chili Peppers ("By the Way" being heard during the Olympic Flag's journey and "Can't Stop" performed on stage), Billie Eilish with her brother Finneas O'Connell on guitars ("Birds of a Feather"), (Note: The Red Hot Chili Peppers and Eilish also each performed a second song on stage, "Eddie" and "The Greatest" respectively, but their footages were left out of the presentation due to time constraints.) and Snoop Dogg and Dr. Dre ("Drop It Like It's Hot" by Snoop Dogg alone and "The Next Episode" with Dr. Dre).
+This was followed by a broadcast from Long Beach, California, featuring performances from the Red Hot Chili Peppers ("By the Way" being heard during the Olympic Flag's journey and "Can't Stop" performed on stage), Billie Eilish with her brother Finneas O'Connell on guitars ("Birds of a Feather"), (Note: The Red Hot Chili Peppers and Eilish also each performed a second song on stage, "Eddie" and "The Greatest" respectively, but their footages were left out of the presentation due to time constraints.) and Snoop Dogg and Dr. Dre ("Drop It Like It's Hot" by Snoop Dogg alone and "The Next Episode" with Dr. Dre).
 The segment was well-received in the international press for showcasing U.S. entertainment and star power.
 The entire sequence, including the concert from Long Beach, was shown on the Stade de France's video boards.